AIS-Bonn/vp-suite/README.md

 # Semantc Video Prediction

+This repo contains code to train models that can be used for semantic video prediction:
+- Semantic Segmentation models (using a UNet-like Model)
+- Video Prediction models (on RGB data or Semantic Segmentation information) (using ecurrent convolutional models)
+- Object interaction/feature prediction models (using graph neural networks)

-This repo contains code to train models for semantic segmentation and video prediction which can be combined to solve the task of semantic video prediction.
-Furthermore, it also provides the code to prepare existing [SynPick](http://ais.uni-bonn.de/datasets/synpick/) datasets for the training routined provided.
+Furthermore, it also
+provides the code to prepare existing [SynPick](http://ais.uni-bonn.de/datasets/synpick/) datasets for the training routined provided.

-All python scripts use the `argparse` argument parser, so you can run `<script_name>.py -h` to have a look at the possible input arguments.

 ## Installation and Usage

 ### Installation

-We'll be using the Anaconda environment manager.
+We'll be using pip and the Anaconda environment manager.
+The code has been tested with Python 3.8, PyTorch 1.9 and CUDA 10.2.

 ```
 git clone git@git.ais.uni-bonn.de:boltres/semantic-video-prediction.git